5.8 Release Notes

 y and proceed.

-MemSQL Streamliner will be deprecated in MemSQL 6.0.
+MemSQL Streamliner has been deprecated and will be removed in MemSQL 6.0.
 For current Streamliner users, we recommend migrating to MemSQL Pipelines instead.
 MemSQL Pipelines provides increased stability, improved ingest performance, and exactly-once semantics.
 For more information about Pipelines, see the MemSQL Pipelines documentation.

 What Do I Do With My Old Streamliner Spark Cluster?